-In this analysis, we studied the non-relativistic particles with interaction potentials under the influence of the Aharonov-Bohm flux field in a space-time background with distortion of a vertical line into a vertical spiral.
-First we have chosen an anharmonic oscillator potential the superposition of harmonic oscillator plus inverse square including a constant term and derived the radial equation in the considered space-time background.
-We solved this equation through the Heun equation and obtained the ground state energy level $E_{1,l}$ and the radial wave function $\psi_{1,l}$ for the radial mode $n=1$ and others are in the same procedure.
-We have seen that the energy level gets modified in comparison to those result obtained in \cite{ee1} due to the presence of an inverse square potential and the magnetic flux field in addition to a harmonic oscillator-like potential.
-We then utilized this eigenvalue solution to the molecular potential model, such as pseudoharmonic potential and shifted pseudoharmonic potential and presented the ground state energy level and the wave function.
-Afterwards, we study the quantum system with only an inverse square potential under the influence of the same quantum flux field and following the previous procedure solved the radial wave equation.
-Here also, we have obtained the ground state energy levels $E_{1,l}$ and the wave function $\psi_{1,l}$ defined by the quantum number $n=1$ instead of $n=0$.
-This effect arises due to the presence of interaction potential in the quantum system.
+In this analysis, we explored the behavior of non-relativistic particles interacting with potential fields in the presence of an Aharonov-Bohm flux field within a space-time background characterized by the distortion of a vertical line into a vertical spiral.
+Initially, we consider an anharmonic oscillator potential, specifically a superposition of a harmonic oscillator and an inverse square potential, including a constant term.
+We derive the radial equation in the aforementioned space-time background and solve it using the confluent Heun equation.
+The solutions obtained include the ground state energy level $E_{1,\ell}$ and the radial wave function $\psi_{1,\ell}$ for the radial mode $n=1$ and extend the analysis to other radial modes.
+Notably, we observed modifications in the energy levels compared to the results presented in \cite{ee1}, attributed to the presence of the inverse square potential and the magnetic flux field, in addition to the harmonic oscillator-like potential.
+Utilizing this eigenvalue solution, we extend our investigation to molecular potential models, such as the pseudoharmonic potential and the shifted pseudoharmonic potential.
+We presented the ground state energy levels and corresponding wave functions.
+Subsequently, we focused on the quantum system with only an inverse square potential under the influence of the same quantum flux field.
+Following the established procedure, we solve the radial wave equation, obtaining ground state energy levels $E_{1,\ell}$ and wave functions $\psi_{1,\ell}$ characterized by the quantum number $n=1$ instead of $n=0$.
+This shift is attributed to the presence of interaction potential in the quantum system.